 Section 5.

-Election of officers will occur at the annual general meeting of the membership unless otherwise determined by the Board of Directors
+Election of officers will occur prior to June 30 of each year and new terms of office will begin on July 1st of the same year.

 Section 6.

 In the event an officer resigns or becomes incapable or ineligible to serve in office, the Chairperson, subject to the approval of the Board of Directors, will appoint a successor to complete the unexpired term of office.
+In the event that the Chairperson resigns or becomes incapable or ineligible to serve in office, the Vice Chair will serve as Chairperson through the end of the unexpired term of office.

 IV.
 DUTIES OF EXECUTIVE OFFICERS